 With the recent passage of H.R.
 7, known as the Community Solutions Act of 2001, the relationship between the role of the state, private charity, and welfare reform is back in the spotlight.
-In this recent Detroit News commentary, Rev. Robert A. Sirico, Acton’s president and co-founder, offers some important distinctions and sounds the necessary cautions in the continuing debate over the next phase of welfare reform.
+In this recent Detroit News commentary, Rev. Robert A. Sirico, the Acton Institute’s president and co-founder, offers some important distinctions and sounds the necessary cautions in the continuing debate over the next phase of welfare reform.

 President Bush and his Capitol Hill supporters are pushing hard for new legislation that would give much-needed encouragement to the private charitable sector.
 Whether or not they succeed, the initiative reflects a dramatic change in the welfare debate.